aws/aws-lambda-go/README.md

 ## For developers on Windows

-Windows developers may have trouble producing a zip file that marks the binary as exectuable on linux.
+Windows developers may have trouble producing a zip file that marks the binary as exectuable on Linux.
 To create a .zip that will work on AWS Lambda, the `build-lambda-zip` tool may be helpful.

 Get the tool
 ``` shell